aaakashkumar/Dog-Breed-Classifier/README.md

 		git clone https://github.com/aaakashkumar/Dog-Breed-Classifier.git
 		cd deep-learning-v2-pytorch/project-dog-classification
 	```

-   __NOTE:__ This repository is private as of now, and cannot be accessed through git.
-All the files have been included in the zip.

 2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
 The `dogImages/` folder should contain 133 folders, each corresponding to a different dog breed.